 Are Israel's Jews Fake, Khazar or Edomite Jews?

 Wait, what did I just say?
 Israel is Jewish or Judah?

-Whenever you make a statement like that on the web, the conspiracy theorists will arrive to dispute that.
-This leads ot doubt among sincere believers that the people in Israel are really Jews.
+Whenever you make a statement like that on the Web, the conspiracy theorists will arrive to dispute that.
+This leads to doubt among sincere believers that the people in Israel are really Jews.

 Could they be fake Jews or imposters such as Edomites or Khazars?
 After all, there are two verses in Revelation that mention people claiming to be Jews who are synagogue of Satan instead (Rev 2:9; 3:9).

 I encourage each person to consult good scholarship on this Edomite/Khazar question.
 My friend Nehemia Gordon is who I go to with questions like this.
 He spoke on this very idea that Jews in Israel are not real with Michael Rood on "Shabbat Night Live" the same night I put this article out originally (Jan 13, 2017).

 Hear what scholar Nehemia Gordon has to say about the Edomite Khazar Jews theories (begins at 16:04):